Date: March 31, 2017

 “I was sitting in Starbucks when I realized my life was pretty.
 The people around me sipping their lattes were pretty.
 The shopping mall across the highway was filled with pretty things.
 But when I checked my Yahoo news feed and saw disturbing headlines, I concluded that my life is nothing more than an illusion: The world isn’t a pretty place, yet it is unbelievably easy for people to go throughout their day without noticing the dirt,” said George. “'The Prime Way Program' was my coming-of-age.
 'The Vestige' is for the world; it’s a declaration, a call to action.”

 George continues to prove her survivor instincts through her online platform.
-She says she’s in the business of content marketing—her social media has a unified lifestyle aesthetic that’s attracted the attention of thousands, she promotes her blog posts through Facebook and Twitter, all of which have gained hundreds of hits.
+She says she’s in the business of content marketing—her social media's unified lifestyle aesthetic attracts the attention of thousands, she promotes her blog posts through Facebook and Twitter, all of which gain hundreds of hits.

 “People first saw my age as a hindrance,” said George, “but I’ve used it to my advantage, spent my younger years developing a business so it’d flourish.
 I am a young adult writing for young adults—there’s value in that.
 Publishing is different from how it used to be.
 However, the potential for revenue and platform growth is, in my opinion, greater than it’s ever been.”

 Readers praise George’s writing, calling it “stunning,” “strong” and “brilliant.”
-Her upcoming books include "The Prime Way Program: Divided".
+Her upcoming books include "The Prime Way Program: Divided” and “Isle of Erstwhile.”

 Suggested Interview Questions for: